(As of 31st March, 2022)

 Please note that these items are representative examples of risks pertaining to our business as of the end of this fiscal year, but the potential risks are not limited to those listed below.
 Furthermore, any matters herein relating to future events are based on judgments by NRI as of the end of the fiscal year under review.

-For the purposes of risk management at NRI as a whole, we have appointed a Director in Charge of Risk Management (Representative Director, Member of the Board, Senior Executive Managing Director).
+For the purposes of risk management at NRI, we have appointed a Director in Charge of Risk Management (Representative Director, Member of the Board, Senior Executive Managing Director).
 We have also established an Integrated Risk Management Department within the Risk Management Supervisory Department.

 The Integrated Risk Management Department is responsible for building and improving our risk management framework, for identifying, assessing, and monitoring risks, and for improving our general management structure.